-SUSPENSION - See DISCIPLINE
+SUSPENSION - See DISCIPLINE TARDINESS

-TARDINESS

-Students are expected to arrive on time to every class - everyday.
+Students are expected to arrive on time to every class - every day.
 We expect that all students will be seated and ready to learn when the bell rings.
 When students arrive late to class, instruction is disrupted for all other students.
 Should your student arrive late to school for any reason, s/he must sign in at the Check-In/Check-Out Station located next to the Library.
 If your student arrives late to school without a verified valid excuse, the following consequences will be enforced:

-- 1-3 Unexcused Tardy in a week= Pass to class.
-On the 3rd within the week, parents will be notified/lunch detention - 4-6 Unexcused Tardy in consecutive week= Parent call and Wednesday School 1 hour - 7-9 Unexcused Tardy in consecutive week = Parent meeting / Wednesday School 2 hours (AP Office) - 9+ Unexcused Tardy = Parent meeting with Assistant Principal/Saturday School and referral to SART program.
+- 1-3 Unexcused Tardies in a week= Pass to class.
+On the 3rd within the week, parents will be notified/lunch detention - 4-6 Unexcused Tardies in consecutive weeks= Parent call and Wednesday School 1 hour - 7-9 Unexcused Tardies in consecutive weeks = Parent meeting /Wednesday School 2 hours (AP Office)

+• 9+ Unexcused Tardies = Parent meeting with Assistant Principal/Wednesday School 2 hours and referral to SART program.